-This coach is pre-wired for installation of a digital satellite TV system.
-Coaxial cable connections to hook up your satellite receiver are located in a cabinet near the TV.
+Your coach is pre-wired for installation of a digital satellite TV system.
+Coaxial cable and high definition component cable connections are available to hook up your satellite receiver and are located in a cabinet near the TV.

-A second connection may be included in the bedroom for the rear TV (if equipped).
+A second connection may be included inside a cabinet in the bedroom for the rear TV (if equipped).